RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### HADDR_SIZE

-The `HADDR_SIZE` parameter specifies the width of the address bus for all Master and Slave ports.
+The `HADDR_SIZE` parameter specifies the width of the address bus for all master and slave ports.

 #### HDATA_SIZE

-The `HDATA_SIZE` parameter specifies the width of the data bus for all Master and Slave ports.
+The `HDATA_SIZE` parameter specifies the width of the data bus for all master and slave ports.

 #### MASTERS

-The `MASTERS` parameter specifies the number of Master Ports on the Interconnect fabric.
+The `MASTERS` parameter specifies the number of master ports on the interconnect fabric.

 #### SLAVES

-The `SLAVES` parameter specifies the number of Slave Ports on the Interconnect Fabric.
+The `SLAVES` parameter specifies the number of slave ports on the interconnect fabric.

 #### SLAVE_MASK\[ \]